wdudek82/project-jeera-monorepo/README.md

 or use script: `npm run deploy:gh`

 ## To do
+- [ ] general
+  - [ ] research what is the function of lib `api-interfaces`, if it's usefull, and if you should move api and client interfaces to corresponding libs
+  - [ ] [research] create custom mat-input component to reduce code repetition in form templates
+  - [ ] dockerize the whole application
+  - [ ] ...

+- [ ] write api test:
+  - [ ] ...

+- [ ] write client tests:
+  - [ ] ...

 - [ ] better error handling (interceptor, error pages)
 - [ ] separate sign-out page (?)